Misty Copeland: Ventures, writing and philanthropy

-In 2011, Copeland unveiled a line of dancewear, called M by Misty, that she designed.
+In 2011, Copeland unveiled a line of dancewear, M by Misty, which she designed.
+In 2016, she launched another dancewear line, Égal Dance, marketed as inclusive for all body types.
 She has also produced celebrity calendars.
 In 2022, she co-founded sports apparel label "Greatness Wins".

 Copeland released a memoir in 2014, Life in Motion: An Unlikely Ballerina, co-authored by Charisse Jones.
 Her 2014 children's picture book, titled Firebird, with illustrator Christopher Myers, has a message of empowerment for young people of color.
 In 2017, Copeland released the book Ballerina Body, a health and fitness guide.
 She released a children's book, Bunheads, in 2020, and in 2021 she released Black Ballerinas: My Journey to Our Legacy.
 In 2022, Copeland released another memoir, The Wind at My Back: Resilience, Grace, and Other Gifts from My Mentor, Raven Wilkinson, co-written with Susan Fales-Hill.

 Copeland co-founded a fundraiser, Swans for Relief, which compiled videos made in May 2020 by 32 ballerinas from 14 countries, including Copeland, dancing The Dying Swan.
-The resulting YouTube video raises funds that will go to each dancer's company's COVID-19 relief fund, or other arts/dance-based relief fund, to alleviate the impact of the COVID-19 pandemic on the dance community.
+The resulting YouTube video raises funds for each dancer's company's COVID-19 relief fund, or other arts/dance-based relief funds, to alleviate the impact of the COVID-19 pandemic on the dance community.
+In 2022, she founded The Misty Copeland Foundation, which provides after-school programs for children, ages 8 to 10, that combine affordable ballet training, in the communities where they live, alongside health and wellness, musicianship, mentoring and general tutoring components.
+The Foundation's goals are "to bring greater diversity, equity, and inclusion to dance ... by making ballet affordable, accessible, and fun."

-Modeling and endorsements
+Endorsements

 Copeland was featured in T-Mobile's ads for the BlackBerry in 2010 and an ad for Dr. Pepper in 2013.
 In 2013, she represented Coach, Inc. and became a spokesperson for Project Plié, a national initiative to broaden the pipeline of leadership within ballet.
 She also became a brand ambassador for Seiko in 2015.
 In 2016, Mattel created a Misty Copeland Barbie doll.
 Later that year, the Dannon Company hired Copeland as a spokesperson for its Oikos brand.